Since the start of June, Chacin has been a valuable commodity—but will it continue

 Not a subscriber?

 Click here for more information on Baseball Prospectus subscriptions or use the buttons to the right to subscribe and get access to the best baseball content on the web.

-Every Friday we preview the hurlers scheduled for two starts in the upcoming week.
-Hopefully that will give enough insight to make educated lineup moves and FAAB decisions over the weekend.
-As the old wrestling promoters would always say, “Card Subject to Change,” because lots can happen between the time this goes up and first pitch.
-Unfortunately: weather, injuries, and tinkering managers make this less than a science.
-I’ll do my best, though, and should new information present itself, we can go over it in the comments.
-We’ll crowdsource this as well, so if you hear anything, feel free to comment and we all can offer our takes, hot or not.
+It's time to preview the hurlers scheduled for two starts in the upcoming week.
+As the old wrestling promoters would always say: “Card Subject to Change,” because injuries and tinkering managers can make this less than a science.
+Should new information present itself, we can go over it in the comments.

 As a reminder, LABR uses a $100 budget with $1 minimum bids, while Tout Wars uses a $1,000 budget with $0 minimum bids.
 LABR and Tout Wars use a bidding deadline of Sunday at midnight ET for all FAAB claims.
 Any statistics mentioned in this article are through the previous Sunday’s games.